brandilondagin364/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code before it's necessary can lead to complex and hard-to-maintain code.
 It's better to write clear, simple code first and optimize only when needed.

+# 2023-12-18
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and urgency.
+Next, allocate time for each task, taking into account the complexity and your own availability.
+Finally, use task management tools and versions control systems to keep your code organized and easy to maintain.
+Remember to take breaks and avoid multitasking, which can lead to distractions and lower your efficiency.
+By following these tips, you will be able to better manage your workload and achieve your programming goals.